solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-08-AzureSynapseAnalytics/README.md

 - Select the `id`, `name` and `img` fields.
 - Select **File->Save as**.
 - Save the report as **Contoso Categories**.
-- Select **Save**, the report should load in the Azuer Synapse workspace.
+- Select **Save**, the report should load in the Azure Synapse workspace.